 Rivers Casino Pittsburgh is open.
-They were the first casino in Pennsylvania to welcome back guests on June 9 after all were closed to slow the spread of coronavirus.
+It was the first casino in Pennsylvania to welcome back guests on June 9 after all were closed to slow the spread of coronavirus.

-Here is the latest news and updates about what’s coming in September at Rivers Casino Pittsburgh and what guests can expect on their next visit.
+Here are the latest news and updates about what’s coming in September at Rivers Casino Pittsburgh and what guests can expect on their next visit.

 Updated hours at Rivers Casino Pittsburgh

 Rivers Casino Pittsburgh is expanding its hours.
 Starting on Sunday, Sept.
 6, Rivers Casino Pittsburgh will be open nearly 24/7.
 It means it will only close on Tuesday from 4-9 a.m. and Wednesday from 4-9 a.m.